-Windlesham Parish Council (WPC) recently posted a leaflet to all 17,000 residents of Windlesham, Bagshot and Lightwater outlining the financial implications of a 'Windlesham-only’ parish council.
+Windlesham Parish Council (WPC) published and distributed a leaflet to all 17,000 residents of Windlesham, Bagshot and Lightwater outlining its view of the financial implications of a 'Windlesham-only’ parish council.

 The WPC leaflet suggests that a new Windlesham-only parish council’s costs would exceed its income, but the updated and corrected figures below show the complete opposite - that a new, Windlesham-only council would continue to generate an annual surplus.